 -All books currently in use (even if no piece is assigned in a book that particular week)

 Recitals are a wonderful opportunity to help students develop a stage presence, self-confidence, and discipline as they demonstrate their meticulously prepared masterpieces.
 Participation is highly encouraged in studio recitals and other workshops, competitions, or masterclass opportunities as they arise.
-Performers should arrive 30 minutes prior to the recital and stay for the duration out of respect for all performers.

 Students are also encouraged to schedule one performance away from the studio each semester.
 Some ideas include houses of worship, hospitals or nursing homes, community events, or school talent shows.